Commercial roof coating in Salford

 The times we advise against coating

 A coating is a surface treatment, and no surface treatment fixes a structural problem.
 Where we find saturated insulation, perforated sheets, fragile asbestos cement or a decayed flat roof deck, we will tell you that coating is the wrong purchase and that repair or replacement is the right one.
 We put that advice in writing even though it sometimes means no sale.
-In a climate as wet as this one, a coating over a failed roof does not even buy much time; it just hides the leak until it finds a new route indoors.
+In a climate as wet as this one, a coating over a failed roof doesn’t even buy much time; it just hides the leak until it finds a new route indoors.

 Why the survey matters more than the brochure